-Natural products have a shelf life.
-CBD oil is no exception.
-But if you’ve been using CBD oil for a while, you may not have ever seen it go off—it’s used up before it can.
-But how long does it take for CBD oil to go bad?
+Natural products have a shelf life and CBD oil is no exception.
+If you’ve been using CBD oil for a while you may not have ever seen it go off— or it’s used up before it can.
+So how long does it take for CBD oil to go bad?

 CBD oil has a long shelf life of between one and two years.
 It’s a natural product, which means it will always go bad eventually.
 It can either spoil (go bad because of bacteria) or go stale (because of air and/or sunlight).
 Stale CBD can still be taken but may not have all the beneficial effects of fresh oil.
 Spoiled oil must be replaced.